 Midwest BSFA members and supporters will participate in a panel called Steampunk Aesthetics Through A Black Lens on Saturday, July 25, at 1 p.m.
-EST as part of the virtual convention Michigan Magick and Machine (July 24-26 on Discord)!
+EST as part of the virtual convention Michigan Magick and Machine (July 24-26)!
 Black people and other POC interested in steampunk are doing so within a Eurocentric framework that doesn’t really take us into account.
-Panelists would explore their character back stories and how they navigate the space and still manage to have fun.
+Panelists will explore their character back stories and how they navigate the space while still managing to have fun.

 Ofeibea Loveless is Her Royal Airship Ashanti‘s mechanic/engineer.
 A surly woman with quiet, calculating demeanor, Ofeibea keeps the ship in tip top shape.
 Damage her baby and be prepared to pay the consequences!
 Ofeibea is the daughter of one of the Mino, the Kingdom of Dahomey’s all-female military regiment, and a member of Freedonia’s military science division.
 She is the co-founder of the Midwest Black Speculative Fiction Alliance.

 Southern bred, Northern exposed, East Coast educated, West Coast assimilated, Sistah Geek is a well-traveled woman of the African diaspora.
 She lives her life under the philosophy of B.L.U.E.
 (Believe.
 Love.
 Uplift.
 Educate).
 In 2013, inspired by the amazing real-life stories of Harriet Tubman and Bass Reeves, she introduced her steampunk persona, U.S. Marshall Rita Tubbs.
 Although retired from cosplay competitions since 2018, Sistah Geek still enjoys the occasional opportunities to showcase some of the costumes she and her design team (known as Daughters of the Dragon) have created over the years.